farafiri/class-generator-for-php/README.md

 class-generator-for-php
 =======================

-Library for creating and autoloading classes for common patterns like decorator, null object, composite, lazy loading, proxy object (OOP framework)
+Library for creating and autoloading classes for common patterns like decorator, null object, composite, lazy loading, proxy object
 All generated classes can be cached so there is no relevant performance impact.

 Examples